-CRJU 6120 - Law Enforcement Operations An examination of law enforcement responsibilities and the allocation of resources to meet the role.
-Topics aging criminal investigations, patrol operations, crime prevention, mass media relations and criminal court prevention. s covered include man- CRJU 6200 - Management Science This course focuses on the implementation of criminal justice policies, planning, criminal justice management activities, budgetary processes and personnel management.
-CRJU 6210 - Law Enforcement Planning A study of the history, function and techniques of comprehensive planning in the criminal justice system agency planners.
-CRJU 6400 - Foundations of Corrections A survey of the history of punishment, prisons and penology in America.
-The social, intellectual and institt which corrections evolved is discussed.
-Analysis of the punishment experience as seen by prison officials and utional environment in CRJU 6410 - Administration of Psychological Tests Supervised training in the administration, scoring and interpretation of tests of intelligence, aptitude, in: Prerequisite: CRJU 5600, 5610.
-3(3-0) CRJU 6420 - Interviewing and Counseling An examination of the purpose and principles of effective interviewing.
-Analysis of individual problems ar solving with criminal justice clients.
-Emphasis is placed on learning experiences to help unmotivated, involunt nd process of problem Development of frame of reference for rational treatment of offenders through description, examination and methods.
-Analysis of methods employed by correctional institutions to prepare inmates for reintegration into the release is also included. practice of treatment GRJU 6440 - Management of Correctional Institutions An analysis of the organization and management of various types of correctional facilities.
-Focus is on pertraining, legal and administrative requirements, security, maintenance, program implementation and staffing.
-CRJU 7001 - Thesis Seminar 3(3-0) The purpose of the thesis is to apply theories and techniques to relevant questions in the discipline of crin should pose the research question in the context of the police, the courts or corrections.
-The thesis topic must but advisor.
-Prerequisite: Completion of specialty courses and successful completion of comprehensive ninal justice.
-Students CRJU 7002 - Thesis 3(3-0) This course includes the analysis of data collected from appropriate research designs including computer a ate statistical tests of significance, or a review of literature and theories or concepts that lend themselves to a theories or concepts the lend themselves to a theories or concepts the lend themselves themselves the lend themselves the l nalysis and appropri- CRJU 7003 - Technology and Criminal Justice 3(3-0)
+CRJU 6120 - Law Enforcement Operations An examination of law enforcement responsibilities and the allocation of resources to meet the reaging criminal investigations, patrol operations, crime prevention, mass media relations and criminal ole.
+Topics covered include mai CRJU 6200 - Management Science This course focuses on the implementation of criminal justice policies, planning, criminal justic and communications as basic management activities, budgetary processes and personnel management CRJU 6210 - Law Enforcement Planning A study of the history, function and techniques of comprehensive planning in the criminal just agency planners. ice system, including the role c CRJU 6400 - Foundations of Corrections A survey of the history of punishment, prisons and penology in America.
+The social, intellectual which corrections evolved is discussed.
+Analysis of the punishment experience as seen by prison of CRJU 6410 - Administration of Psychological Tests Supervised training in the administration, scoring and interpretation of tests of intelligence, a Prerequisite: CRJU 5600, 5610. ptitude, interest and personality CRJU 6420 - Interviewing and Counseling An examination of the purpose and principles of effective interviewing.
+Analysis of individual p solving with criminal justice clients.
+Emphasis is placed on learning experiences to help unmotivate CRJU 6430 - Rehabilitation and Treatment Development of frame of reference for rational treatment of offenders through description, exam methods.
+Analysis of methods employed by correctional institutions to prepare inmates for reintegra release is also included.
+CRJU 6440 - Management of Correctional Institutions An analysis of the organization and management of various types of correctional facilities.
+Foc training, legal and administrative requirements, security, maintenance, program implementation and CRJU 7001 - Thesis Seminar The purpose of the thesis is to apply theories and techniques to relevant questions in the discip should pose the research question in the context of the police, the courts or corrections.
+The thesis to uated by the advisor.
+Prerequisite: Completion of specialty courses and successful completion of co opic must be approved and eva CRJU 7002 - Thesis This course includes the analysis of data collected from appropriate research designs including ate statistical tests of significance, or a review of literature and theories or concepts that lend themselv All core courses, specialty courses and successful completion of comprehensive examination.
+CRJU 7003 - Technology and Criminal Justice